roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 #### Integer Numbers (`<class 'int'>`)

-Unlike in JavaScript, Python distinguishes between integers (whole numbers) and decimals.
+Unlike in JavaScript, Python distinguishes between integers (whole numbers) and decimals (AKA floats).

 When we don't follow a number literal with a decimal point, an integer is assumed: